+Yes

-Yes X No
+No

+ANNUAL CORPORATE GOVERNANCE REPORT
-Description of restrictions

-Restrictions under law:

-Additional Provision 31 of Law 34/1998, of 7 October, on the Hydrocarbons Sector, in force since the enactment of Law 12/2011, of 27 May, governing civil liability for nuclear damage or damage caused by radioactive materials, specifies in section 2 that:

-"No natural person or legal entity may hold, directly or indirectly, an interest in the parent company (ENAGÁS, S.A.) representing more than 5% of share capital or exercise more than 3% of its voting rights.
+FOR LISTED COMPANIES DEL MERCADO DE VALORES [ ] No Description of restrictions Restrictions under law: Additional Provision 31 of Law 34/1998, of 7 October, on the Hydrocarbons Sector, in force since the enactment of Act 12/2011, of 27 May, governing civil liability for nuclear damage or damage caused by radioactive materials, specifies in section 2 that: "No natural person or legal person may hold, directly or indirectly, an interest in the parent company (ENAGÁS, S.A.) representing more than 5% of share capital or exercise more than 3% of its voting rights.
 Under no circumstances may such shareholdings be syndicated.
 Any party operating within the gas sector, including natural persons or legal entities that directly or indirectly own equity holdings in the former of more than 5%, may not exercise voting rights over 1%.
 These restrictions shall not apply to direct or indirect shareholdings held by public-sector enterprises.
 Under no circumstances may share capital be syndicated.

-Likewise, the combined total of direct or indirect holdings owned by parties that operate within the natural gas sector may not exceed 40% (...)" (continues in Section H."OTHER INFORMATION OF INTEREST": EXPLANATORY NOTE ON SECTION A.10.

-A.11 Indicate whether the General Shareholders' Meeting has agreed to take neutralisation measures to prevent a public takeover bid by virtue of the provisions of Act 6/2007.

-If applicable, explain the measures adopted and the terms under which these restrictions may be lifted.

-A.12 Indicate whether the company has issued securities not traded in a regulated market of the European Union.

-If so, identify the various classes of shares and, for each class of shares, the rights and obligations they confer.
+Likewise, the combined total of direct or indirect holdings owned by parties that operate within the natural gas sector may not exceed 40% ()". (continues in Chapter H."OTHER INFORMATION OF INTEREST": EXPLANATORY NOTE ON SECTION A.12.)
+A.13.
+Indicate whether the General Shareholders' Meeting has agreed to take neutralisation measures to prevent a public takeover bid by virtue of the provisions of Act 6/2007. [ ] Yes [ √ ] No If applicable, explain the measures adopted and the terms under which these restrictions may be lifted: A.14.
+Indicate whether or not the company has issued securities not traded in a regulated market of the European Union. [ ] Yes [ √ ] No If so, identify the various classes of shares and, for each class of shares, the rights an obligations they: B. GENERAL SHAREHOLDERS' MEETING в.2.
+Indicate and, as a pplicable, descr ibe any differe ences between the company 's s ystem of adopting corp orate e resolution s and the fra mework estak olished in th ne Corpo rate Enter prises Act.

-B. General Shareholders' Meeting

-B.1 Indicate whether the quorum required for constitution of the General Shareholders' Meeting differs from the system of minimum guorums ce.
+B.1.
+Indicate whether the quorum required for constitution of the General Shareholders' Meeting differs from the system of minimum quorums established in the Corporate Enterprises Act and